-If the tooth has been badly fractured with an exposed nerve, the dentist may recommend a root canal as a way to protect the original tooth and relieve the pain.
+If the tooth has been badly fractured with an exposed nerve, your canberra dentist may recommend a root canal as a way to protect the original tooth and relieve the pain.
 The root canal dentist may also make use of a crown to seal off and protect the repaired tooth.

 If you have a broken front tooth, dental veneers offer you an aesthetic form of restoration that will help to mask the problem and present a new, gapless smile.